Consensys/anonymous-zether/README.md

 - [Optional] To package everything into a jar file, you could config the `efficientct` jar dependency into the local `.m2` folder, import from there and run `mvn clean install`.
 After that run `java -jar [path to your jar file]`

 #### Demo
-In two separate windows, attach to two of the 7 nodes.
-Let's call them Alice and Bob.
-The first thing we're going to need is a running ERC20 contract, for which (at least) one of the two participating nodes, Alice let's say, has a balance.
+The first thing we're going to need is a running ERC20 contract, for which (at least) one of the participating nodes has a balance.
 I won't go through the steps here; in short, you can compile [OpenZeppelin's ERC20Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/ERC20Mintable.sol) contract, deploy it, and then mint yourself some funds.
 I'll assume that this has already been done, and that the contract resides at the address `erc20mintableAddress = erc20mintable.address`.

-In both windows, execute
+In separate windows, let's attach to four of the 7 nodes---Alice, Bob, Charlie, and Eve, let's say.
+In all windows, execute
 ```javascript
 > loadScript('[path to]/BulletProofPOC/zether/tracker.js')
 ```